Gum arabic: Definition

 Gum arabic was defined by the 31st Codex Committee for Food Additives, held at The Hague from 19 to 23 March 1999, as the dried exudate from the trunks and branches of Acacia senegal or Vachellia (Acacia) seyal in the family Fabaceae (Leguminosae).
 A 2017 safety re-evaluation by the Panel on Food Additives and Nutrient Sources of the European Food Safety Authority (EFSA) said that although the above definition holds true for most internationally traded samples, the term "gum arabic" does not indicate a particular botanical source; in a few cases, so‐called "gum arabic" may not even have been collected from Acacia (in the broad sense) species, instead coming from e.g. Combretum or Albizia.

 Health benefits

-Gum arabic is a rich source of dietary fibers and in addition to its widespread use in food and pharmaceutical industries as a safe thickener, emulsifier, and stabilizer, it also possesses a broad range of health benefits that have been evidently proved through several in vitro and in vivo studies.
-Gum arabic is not degraded in the stomach but fermented in the large intestine into a number of short chain fatty acids.
-It is regarded as a prebiotic that enhances the growth and proliferation of the beneficial intestinal microbiota and therefore its intake is associated with many useful health effects.
+Gum arabic is a rich source of dietary fibers, and, in addition to its widespread use in food and pharmaceutical industries as a safe thickener, emulsifier, and stabilizer, it also possesses a broad range of health benefits that have been proven through in vitro and in vivo studies.
+Gum arabic is not degraded in the stomach, but fermented in the large intestine into a number of short chain fatty acids.
+It is regarded as a prebiotic that enhances the growth and proliferation of beneficial intestinal microbiota; therefore its intake is associated with many healthful effects.
 These health benefits include: